One question I get a lot is:

 When shopping for almond milk, make sure that it doesn’t add sugar, evaporated cane juice or “enhanced” flavorings.
 Our favorite is Blue Diamond Almond Breeze.
 It’s fortified with vitamins and minerals, and is storage-shelf friendly.
 Just make sure to get the unsweetened one!

-- 1 cup pitted dates (use more or less to control desired sweetness)
+- 1 cup organic pitted dates (use more or less to control desired sweetness)

-- Line fine strainer with a "nut milk" bag or cheese cloth and strain.
+- Line a fine-mesh strainer with a "nut milk" bag or cheesecloth and strain.

-- Put in refrigerator for several hours to cool and enjoy!
+- Place in the refrigerator for several hours to chill.
+Enjoy!